tomasrm/tomasrm.github.io/index.md

 #permalink: /
 ---

-I am a Postdoctoral Researcher at Universitat Pompeu Fabra.
+I am a Postdoctoral Researcher at Universitat Pompeu Fabra and Barcelona GSE.

 **Research Interests:**